mattfreed/HuffmanCodeAlgorithmForCompressionAndDecompression/README.md

 #Encoding Mode:

-• Your program should accept three input parameters, e.g.,
+• Your program should accept three input parameters, e.g:

  <YourProgramName> Encode <input_file_path_to_compress> <path_of_output_file>

 • Your code should compress the file and produce the output to the given